ajpikul-com/contate/README.md

 ## Overview

-Contate is like a "cp" command that process the files during the copy.
+Contate is like a "cp" command that processes the files during the copy.

 It looks for
 ```